soniyakuchekar71/pytorch-learning-/README.md

    ↓
 Parameter Update
    ↓
-Repeat
+Neural Network
+   ↓
+Model Output
 ```

-So far, I have learned how PyTorch represents data using tensors, calculates gradients using Autograd, and uses those gradients to update parameters through gradient descent.
+So far, I have learned how PyTorch represents data using tensors, calculates gradients using Autograd, updates parameters through gradient descent, and creates basic neural network models using `nn.Module`.

 ---